 1. What things inspire you?

-My biggest sources of inspiration are nature and everyday encounters.
-I love to combine fun and useful, and I aim to make things that delight and impact people.
+My biggest sources of inspiration are nature and everyday adventures.
+I love to combine fun and functional – to make things that delight and serve people.

 2. How was the process of making ‘Greetings from Abroadland’ book?

-During the seven years abroad, my family had experienced so many hellos and goodbyes, international moves, homes, travels, projects, schools, hobbies and events.
-‘Greetings from Abroadland’ book was born out of these experiences as I thought, why not to share them.
+During the seven years abroad, my family had experienced many hellos and goodbyes, international moves, homes, travels, projects, schools, hobbies and events – ‘Greetings from Abroadland’ book was born out of these experiences when I thought, why not to share them!

-I had been drawing cartoons of daily situations as a foreigner – it helped me to deal with the experiences and to see humour in them.
-The book formed around the images.
+I had been drawing cartoons of daily situations abroad as it helped me to deal with the experiences and to see humour in them.
+The book formed around the drawings.
 When I was making the book, we had just had our second child and moved from Australia to Switzerland so they were quite hectic times.
 Interestingly, making the book was also something that gave me energy in the middle of the changes.